 Wiley UK’s adjustment file (inventory position) includes an adjustment column for “Consignment Stock”.
 This value is applied to Wiley UK’s inventory as an adjustment, and represents stock being transferred to or from Wiley’s Amazon Advantage warehouse

 Wiley UK’s invoice (sales) file includes a column “Consignment C2”, and if that column includes a “C2” value, then the sale was made from Amazon Advantage and this sale will not be reported under Wiley UK.

+To import receipts, upload the Wiley UK adjustment file with the file type “Receipts” selected

 Wiley Amazon Advantage